erenoguzyesil/meowery-app/README.md

 ### App Directory

-1. Create a directory for the application's contents and fork this GitHub repository there.
+1. Fork this GitHub repository, create a directory for the application's contents, and clone your forked repository there.
 2. Install the necessary NPM dependencies, which are listed on `package.json`, by running `npm install`.
 A `node_modules` folder will appear inside the app directory.
 3. Create an `.env` file on the root of the app directory, where you're soon going to provide a URL from your server that fetches GIFs from Tenor API.

 ### Server Directory

-4. Create another directory for the server, which is going to extract GIFs and deliver them to the application.
-On this directory, fork the [meowery-server](https://github.com/erenoguzyesil/meowery-server) repository.
+4. Fork the [meowery-server](https://github.com/erenoguzyesil/meowery-server) repository, create another directory for the server, which is going to extract GIFs and deliver them to the application, and clone your forked repository on this directory.
 5. Run `npm install` to gather the necessary dependencies.
 6. Create an `.env` file, and type in a Tenor API key as assigned to a key called `TENOR_API_KEY` ([grab one here](https://developers.google.com/tenor/guides/quickstart)):
 ```